Helping to end racism in our lifetime

 In addition to housing stories of well-known people, our Heritage Honor Roll archives stories of everyday heroes, such as parents, teachers, immigrants, military personnel and domestic first responders.
 We also want to include the stories of people who have been denied legal, moral and ethical protections and those of people who supported—and continue to support—them and their families.
 Americans All can help keep their compelling stories alive, so their experiences become more than a short-lived sound bite or news story.
 Legacy stories contribute to our nation’s social fabric, offering wisdom to help eliminate beliefs based on offensive stereotypes.
 These stories can also strengthen communities and guide future generations.

 Timelines and Legacy Stories can contain more than one collection of photographs.
 Images are arranged from left to right.
 To view or print a single photograph collection, click on its link below.
-To view or print all of these photograph collections, click here.
+To view or print any or all of these photograph collections, CLICK HERE.

-Row 1: Timeline of Events That Helped Shape Our Nation: The Peopling of America ● Timeline of the Civil Rights Movement: Background and Summary ● Timeline of the Civil Rights Movement: 1789 to 1920 ● Timeline of the Civil Rights Movement: 1925 to 1962.
+Row 1: Timeline of Events That Helped Shape Our Nation: The Peopling of America ● Timeline of the Civil Rights Movement: Background and Major Events ● Timeline of the Civil Rights Movement: 1789 to 1920 ● Timeline of the Civil Rights Movement: 1925 to 1962

-Row 4: Heritage Honor Roll story on Harriet Tubman ● Heritage Honor Roll story on Sojourner Truth ● Example of a Heritage Honor Roll page on our website ● Examples of some of the Americans All resources that are being used in more than 2,000 schools and libraries and that provide the context for many Heritage Honor Roll stories.
+Row 3: Heritage Honor Roll story on Sojourner Truth ● Examples of some of the Americans All resources being used in more than 2,000 schools and libraries, and that provide the context for many Heritage Honor Roll legacy stories

 Click here to join Americans All, at no cost, so you can create and share a Legacy Story.